backstage/backstage/docs/FAQ.md

 You can browse and search for all available plugins in the [Plugin Marketplace](https://backstage.io/plugins).

-If you can't find it in the marketplace, before you write a plugin, [search the plugin issues](https://github.com/backstage/backstage/issues?q=is%3Aissue+label%3Aplugin+) to see if is in the works.
+If you can't find it in the marketplace, before you write a plugin [search the plugin issues](https://github.com/backstage/backstage/issues?q=is%3Aissue+label%3Aplugin+) to see if is in the works.
 If no one's thought of it yet, great!
 Open a new issue as